 and the \emph{slab}

 For $M\in\mathbb Z_{\geq 0}$ we focus on the $M$-th moment

 although, more generally, our method applies to all polynomial integrands as given in \cite{intsimplex}.

 While we explain our methods for arbitrary polyhedral norm balls, experimentally we focus on the cube $B_\infty^d$.
-The geometry of hyperplane sections and slabs of the cube became an essential topic in convex geometry, combinatorics, and geometric functional analysis.
+The geometry of hyperplane sections and slabs of the cube has become a central topic in convex geometry, combinatorics, and geometric functional analysis.
 A classical question is how large or small the $(d-1)$-dimensional volume of a hyperplane section can be, and which choices of $a$ and $t$ make the slicing hyperplane extremal.
-For \emph{minimal} sections, Vaaler proved that every $k$-dimensional central section of the cube $[-\tfrac12,\tfrac12]^d$ has volume at least $2^k$, with equality precisely for coordinate-parallel sections \cite{Vaa79}; this completed earlier work of Hadwiger \cite{Hadwiger72} and Hensley \cite{Hensley79}.
+For \emph{minimal} sections, Vaaler proved that every $k$-dimensional central section of the cube $[-\tfrac12,\tfrac12]^d$ has volume at least $1$, with equality precisely for coordinate-parallel sections \cite{Vaa79}; this completed earlier work of Hadwiger \cite{Hadwiger72} and Hensley \cite{Hensley79}.
 This also has extensions to $\ell_p$-balls via work of Meyer and Pajor \cite{MP88}.
 For \emph{maximal} central hyperplane sections, Ball showed that for the cube $[-\tfrac12,\tfrac12]^d$ every central hyperplane section has $(d-1)$-dimensional volume at most $\sqrt{2}$, with equality for normals proportional to $e_i\pm e_j$ \cite{Ball-1986}.
 Koldobsky’s Fourier-analytic framework gives general formulas for section volumes and connects these extremal questions to harmonic analysis \cite{Koldobsky-2005}.
 In the setting of noncentral slicing, Barthe and Koldobsky related extremal slabs to Laplace-transform techniques \cite{BartheKoldobsky-2003}; K\"onig and Koldobsky studied how the volume of a slice or slab depends on the direction $a$ and the offset parameter $t$, and obtained explicit formulas in dimensions $d=2,3$ \cite{KK11}.